byte4RR4Y/rock4se-image-builder/README.md

 ---------------------------------------------------
     ./runqemu.sh output/Debian-experimental-CLI-build-1708567367/Debian-experimental-CLI.img
 ---------------------------------------------------
-This is just for testing if the image boots.
-There's no network setup.
+This is just to test if the image boots.

 But it's cool...       :-P